mxrch/GitFive/README.md

 ### Less obvious disclaimer

-The use of this tool in a paid service is strictly forbidden without my personal agreement.\
+The use of this tool in an automated paid service / software is strictly forbidden without my personal agreement.\
 Please use it only in personal, criminal investigations, or open-source projects.

 ## Thanks